SovnSkyrim/QWEST/README.md

 Now your character will roll/sidestep with C and Sneak with Left Control I also would recommend to use sidestep (personal preference)

+Please Note:
+- You cannot dodge in the Starting Cell, you need to choose a path first.
+- The first time you'll dodge, you'll be stuck in a weird position in the air, Press G (or your dodge swap key) 2 times to be un stuck.

 - Npc Settings :
   - NPC Dodge AI: Disabled